sreyashirakshit/Reference/README.md

 # Reference

 # This repository contains links to reference material used by me.
-Please "Reference Material" WIKI page in this repository.
+Please refer to "Reference Material" WIKI page in this repository.